 Rain test: In this unforgiving test, we stuff suitcases with newspaper and put them under our custom-made shower rig which simulates a ten-minute downpour.
 We then assess the cases to see how wet the newspaper becomes.

-Stability test: We load the suitcases and tilt them to see whether they will tip at a certain angle.
+Stability test: We load the suitcases (carry-on is loaded with 4kg and check-in is loaded with 15kg) and tilt them to see whether they will tip at a certain angle.
 Anything that tips at 6° or less is considered unstable and rated 'poor'; 6° to 15° is considered reasonably stable and 'fair'.
 Anything above this is rated stable ('good').

 Ease of use tests